Image Credit: Mut Hardman/Shutterstock.com

-Biodiesel is composed of long-chain mono alkyl esters, fatty acid methyl esters or fatty acid alkyl esters.
-Biodiesel is biodegradable, nontoxic and has physical properties similar to petroleum diesel.
+Biodiesel is composed of long-chain mono alkyl esters, fatty acid methyl esters, or fatty acid alkyl esters.
+It is biodegradable, nontoxic and yet has physical properties similar to petroleum diesel.

 Biodiesel can be produced from new as well as used animal fats and vegetable oils.
-Animal fats and vegetable oils are chemically reacted with an alcohol such as methanol and as a result, a chemical compound called fatty acid methyl ester is produced.
+Animal fats and vegetable oils are chemically reacted with an alcohol such as methanol and consequently, a chemical compound called fatty acid methyl ester is produced.

 Schematic of biodiesel production path.
-(Source: Dept. of Energy)
+Image Credit: Dept. of Energy

-The use of pure biodiesel might be best suitable for professional fleets with maintenance department.
 Pure biodiesel or B100 can be used in some engines manufactured after 1994 with parts such as hoses and gaskets produced from biodiesel-compatible materials.
+The use of pure biodiesel may be more suitable for professional fleets with a maintenance department.

-The amount of pollutants such as particulate matter, polycyclic aromatic hydrocarbons, carbon monoxide, nitrated polycyclic aromatic hydrocarbons and unburned hydrocarbons are also substantially reduced when biodiesel is used in conventional diesel engines.
+The number of pollutants such as particulate matter, polycyclic aromatic hydrocarbons, carbon monoxide, nitrated polycyclic aromatic hydrocarbons, and unburned hydrocarbons is also substantially reduced when biodiesel is used in conventional diesel engines.